Caring For Your Temporary Crown

 - Continue to brush normally.

-- Floss carefully each day, pulling the floss out from the side as you floss next to the temporary crown.
-Lifting the floss out from the top can cause the temporary to come loose.
+- Floss each day carefully, pulling the floss out from the side as you floss next to the temporary crown.
+Lifting the floss out from the top can cause the temporary crown to come loose.

 The temporary crown must stay on:

 Your temporary is held on with soft cement.
 Occasionally, it may loosen or come off before it should.
-If this happens, the tooth may move, become sensitive or cause gum inflammation.
-Any of these conditions may prevent timely placement of the final restoration.
+If this happens, the tooth may move, become sensitive, or cause gum inflammation.
+Any of these conditions may prevent the timely placement of the final restoration.

 Call us.
-We would like to re-cement it for you in a timely manner.
-In the meantime place a small amount of toothpaste in your crown and place it back on your tooth.
+We need to re-cement it for you promptly.
+In the meantime, place a small amount of toothpaste in your crown and put it back on your tooth.

 The tissue around your temporary must be kept very clean and healthy:

-Flossing and brushing are the most important things you can do to ensure good tissue health.
+Flossing and brushing are the most important things you can do to ensure tissue health.